Lee Daniels: Personal life

-In 2015, Daniels clarified his sexuality by stating that despite being gay men, both he and Empire actor Jussie Smollett are sexually fluid.Jussie and I both share the same feeling that, yes, even though we are gay, we're sexual human beings...And we do occasionally want to sleep with a woman.
+In 2015, Daniels clarified his sexuality by stating that despite identifying as gay men, both he and Empire actor Jussie Smollett are sexually fluid.Jussie and I both share the same feeling that, yes, even though we are gay, we're sexual human beings...And we do occasionally want to sleep with a woman.
 [Laughs] Maybe once every 10 or 15 years, but it happens!
 And there are a lot of people who don't want to hear about that.
 It's such a complicated conversation.
 It's not necessarily the body one is attracted to.
 You can be sexually attracted to the spirit, the energy, the life force in another person.
 We're showing life on Empire, and I won't apologize for it.